Azure/static-web-apps-cli/readme.md

 > Please also note, that running `swa ./my-app` is equivalent to `swa --app-location=./my-app`.

-In case the SWA EMU cannot determine the right frontend application artifact (dist) folder to serve, you can override this configuration by providing the `--app-artifact-location` flag:
+In case the Static Web Apps CLI cannot determine the right frontend application artifact (dist) folder to serve, you can override this configuration by providing the `--app-artifact-location` flag:

 ```bash
 swa ./my-app --app-artifact-location ./my-app/dist/